PiyushDangre/study-notes/Interview-Questions/optimum-internal-client-interview.md

 - Create objects and explain the flow in terms of OOPS concepts : An e-commerce platform needs to support Credit Cards, PayPal, and UPI.
 How do you design this without writing giant if-else blocks?
 - New java features after java 8 - after java 9-21.
 - What is virtual threads, how to create one - with code.
 What benefits etc.
+- What is difference between Threads and Virtual threads?
 - Runnable vs Callable
 - what is immutable class, how to create?
 - what are inbuilt java classes which are immutable - apart from string.